 - 4. The Complainant filed this complaint on the basis that the subject property assessment is in excess of the market value.
-In support of this position, the Complainant presented five sales that have been time adjusted using the City of Edmonton's time adjustment schedule from the date of sale to the valuation date (Exhibit C-1, page 8).
-The sales comparables ranged in age from 1972 to 1982 and the leasable building area ranged from 35,203 to 72,629 square feet with site coverage ranging from 27 to 52%.
-The time adjusted selling price per square foot for the total building leasable building area ranged from \$70.01 to\$127.31.
-The average of the five sales is \$83.02 and the median is \$72.22.
-The Complainant stated that due to the attributes of the subject such as age, size, location and site coverage of the subject property, it has been determined that the indicated value for the subject property is \$70.00 per square foot. - 5.
+In support of this position, the Complainant presented four sales that have been time adjusted using the City of Edmonton's time adjustment schedule from the date of sale to the valuation date (Exhibit C-1 page 8).
+The sales comparables ranged in age from 1972 to 1979 and the leasable building area ranged from 38,868 to 72,629 square feet with site coverage ranging from 36 to 52%.
+The time adjusted selling price per square foot for the total building leasable building area ranged from \$70.01 to\$124.69.
+The average of the four sales is \$85.32 per square foot and the median of the four sales is \$73.30 per square foot.
+The Complainant stated that due to the attributes of the subject such as age, size, location and site coverage of the subject property is \$70.00 per square foot. - 5.
 The Complainant presented a rebuttal brief (Exhibit C-2, page 2) stating that the Respondent's sale comparable numbers 1, 2, 4 and 5 were all superior to the subject property and not comparable to the subject property.
 Four of the five sales were on a major arterial roadway, whereas the subject property is in an interior location.

-6. The Complainant requested a 2011 assessment of \$4,973,000 based on \$70.00 per square foot.
+6. Based on the direct sales approach the Complainant requested a 2011 assessment of \$4,731,500 based on \$70.00 per square foot.